semaphoreci/docs/tour6-deploying-with-promotions_5bb91da12c7d3a04dd5b5d8f.md

 </code></pre>

 Auto-promotions can also be associated to specific branches.
-Here's how to automatically promote passed builds on master:
+Here's how to automatically promote passed builds on the `master` branch:

 <pre><code class="language-yaml">
 # .semaphore/semaphore.yml